gamblevore/PicoMsg/README.md

 ### Usage

 PicoMsg is almost always non-blocking.
-The default buffer sizes are: Send=1MB, Receive=1MB, Queue <= 8MB (it grows).
+The default buffer sizes are: Send=1MB, Receive=1MB.
+The received message queue is allocated with malloc, and maxes at 8MB unread messages.
 If your program is busy sending a lot of data, it probably won't block.

 The other side, will have two worker-threads that slurp up all your data.
 One thing to remember, is that you can't send messages bigger than your buffers.
 That limits us to 1MB-4 bytes per message, by default.
 PicoMsg will send and get multiple messages per read/send event, if multiple are available.

-PicoMsg is open source.
-If the default behaviour is not good enough for you, feel free to tweak it!
-It shouldn't be hard to make the buffer-size growable if you really need that... or default to lower-sizes if you prefer.
+If the default behaviour doesn't work for you, feel free to tweak it!
+You can specify the buffer size, by passing your size to `PicoCreate (const char* Name, int BufferByteSize)`.
+A size of 0, defaults to 1MB.
+The queue defaults to 8x the buffer size.

 ### Building

-PicoMsg is best placed at `/usr/local/include/PicoMsg/PicoMsg.h` , but will work fine no matter where it is placed.
+PicoMsg is best placed at `/usr/local/include/PicoMsg/PicoMsg.h`.
+That way, all your projects can include it!
+But will work fine no matter where it is placed.

 	cd /usr/local/include/PicoMsg/
 	g++ PicoTest.cpp -o picotest -std=c++20 -Os